-It is the Trustee's policy to ensure their investment advisers can demonstrate adequate climate-related expertise and consider climaterelated risks and opportunities as part of their advice to the Trustee.
+It is the Trustee's policy to ensure its investment advisers can demonstrate adequate climate-related expertise and consider climaterelated risks and opportunities as part of their advice to the Trustee.

 The performance of the DB investment adviser (Redington) is reviewed by the DBC on an annual basis, and the criteria for this review includes objectives related to ESG (including climate change) and stewardship.
+The DBC's review undertaken during the Plan Year confirmed that the DBC was comfortable Redington had met the ESG (including climate change) objectives set, and no further recommendations were made.

 The DCC, as part of its annual strategic investment consultant objectives has set the DC investment adviser (LCP) an objective to "help the DCC implement an investment strategy that integrates its policy on ESG (including climate change) and stewardship".
+The DCC reviewed LCP's performance against this objective during the Plan Year.
+The DCC were comfortable following this review that LCP had met this objective, and no further recommendations were made.

-The Trustee's advisers are members of a number of bodies such as the Institutional Investors Group on Climate Change, Investment Consultants Sustainability Working Group, Net Zero Investment Consultant Initiative, Pensions for Purpose and Glasgow Financial Alliance for Net Zero.
+The Trustee's advisers are members of a number of bodies such as the Institutional Investors Group on Climate Change (IIGCC), Investment Consultants Sustainability Working Group (ICSWG), Net Zero Investment Consultant Initiative (NZICI), Pensions for Purpose and Glasgow Financial Alliance for Net Zero (GFANZ).
 The Trustee's actuarial adviser, Mercer, also participates in the Institute and Faculty of Actuaries Climate Risk and Sustainability course.

-Redington, LCP and Mercer's competence and expertise on climatechange is demonstrated through the fact they are all signatories to the UK Stewardship Code, the provision of training to the Trustee on this topic and on an ongoing basis through the provision of timely, relevant, and accurate advice on the subject at quarterly CWG and DCC and DBC meetings.
+Redington, LCP and Mercer's competence and expertise on climatechange is demonstrated through the fact they are all signatories to the UK Stewardship Code and on an ongoing basis through the provision of timely, relevant, and accurate advice and guidance on the subject at CWG, DCC, and DBC meetings.